 You have a large filling that must needs replacement

 Large fillings indicated for replacement usually have a recurrent decay underneath.
 Even if the decay is small, digging out the older restoration often means some tooth structure will have to be removed in the process.

-You are advised to replace a missing tooth with fixed bridge
+You are advised to replace a missing tooth with a fixed bridge

 Replacement of missing tooth or teeth may be done by means of removable dentures, fixed bridges, and dental implants.
 Removable dentures are the cheapest yet least desirable of the three, while dental implants are the best but the most expensive.